apnadkarni/blt/man/datatable.rst

   **-table** *srcTable*
     Copy the row *srcRow* from the datatable *srcTable*.
-By default to *tableName* is also the source table.
+By default *tableName* is the source table.

 *tableName* **row create** ?\ *switches*...\ ?

   Creates a new row in *tableName*.
 The cells of the new row is initially empty.
-The index of the new row is returned.
-  ?Switches? can be any of the following:
+The index of the new row is returned.  *Switches* can be any of the following:

   **-after** *row*
     The position of the new row will be after *row*. *Row* may